ScaDS/CoLIBRi/frontend/README.md

 ### Build all Services via Docker Compose
 `docker compose up -d` will run all microservices at once.
 This is the recommended way to run the frontend.
+For a more detailed explanation, see the main ReadMe.md in the parent directory.